StackExchange/stack-blog/_posts/2015-07-09-going-from-mobile-back-to-the-web.markdown

 I haven't abandoned the idea of working on iOS -- far from it.
 Taking a break to explore some other areas puts me in a great position, say, if we wanted to create a Stack Overflow Careers-focused mobile app.
 And while I don't recommend changing teams or project around every month, keeping our roles interesting, relevant, and exciting is something every developer can  control and benefit from.

-*Arie is a developer on the Careers Team at Stack Exchange.
+*Arie is a developer on the Careers team at Stack Exchange.
 You can follow him on [Twitter](https://twitter.com/arielitovsky).*